I-35W construction - Ride it out with us!

 Heading to downtown for work or an event?

-Ride it out with us - on the Blue Line
+Ride it out with us – on the rail or bus!

-While many bus routes will be detoured during the construction project, consider using the METRO Blue Line for a direct trip into downtown for your daily commute or evening and weekend events.
+With many highway ramp closures during the construction project, consider using the METRO Blue Line for a direct trip into downtown for your daily commute or evening and weekend events.

-With Park & Ride locations near Fort Snelling and 28th Avenue stations, the I-35W construction project will be a great time to use the direct and high-frequency service the Blue Line offers.
+With Park & Ride locations near Fort Snelling and 28th Avenue stations, the I-35W construction project is a great time to use the direct and high-frequency service the Blue Line offers.

 Improved and expanded Metro Transit service is coming soon